arnovl-kul/my-k8s-playground/README.md

 ├── locust-test-files
 |    ├── job-application-gold-experiment.py -> Locust file to push jobs to the queue
 |    └── simple-flask-grafana-test.py -> Not important, for myself to test locust
+├── matrices
+|    ├── ... -> Contains matrices for abels scaler to use.
+Forces for example only 1 pod for all users
 ├── workload-complexity
 |    ├── ideal-throughput.py -> Calculates the ideal throughput
 |    └── workload-complexity.py -> Calculates the workload-complexity